 I’m going to let you in on a secret: most employers hate reading resumes.
-They’ve seen so much of the same that it’s unlikely your qualifications, work experience, or that employee of the month award you won at Starbucks is going to make much of a difference when it comes to getting hired.
+They’ve seen so much of the same that it’s unlikely your qualifications, work experience, or that employee of the month award you won is going to make much of a difference when it comes to getting hired.

 What will make a difference, though, is a resume that’s as engaging and creative as you are.
 That’s why it’s time for you to take a step into the modern era and create a website to display your qualifications—and, let’s face it, show off a little bit.